-As a laser tattoo removal technician, one of the general rules of thumb you’ll learn is that the closer a tattoo is to the heart, the more effective the tattoo removal treatment will be.
+Some body locations are better for removal.
+When it comes to tattoo removal effectiveness, some tattoo placements are better than others.
+As a general rule of thumb, the closer a tattoo is to the heart, the more effective the treatment will be.
 Tattoos on the upper arms, neck or face have a better chance of removal as opposed to tattoos on the hands, feet or legs, which experience lower rates of circulation.

-Clients who have upper body tattoos may experience faster healing between each treatment session.
-Many laser tattoo removal technicians suggest clients with upper and middle body tattoos wait about 6 to 12 weeks between sessions.
+Tattoo placement affects the number of sessions needed.
+An upper body tattoo may experience faster healing between each treatment session.
+Many laser techs suggest clients with upper and middle body tattoos wait about 6 to 12 weeks between sessions.
 For the lower body, it’s best to wait 8 to 12 weeks between sessions.

-Before lasers became popular for tattoo removal in the late 1980s, removing a tattoo involved the use of one or more methods that were often painful and scar-inducing.
+Before lasers became popular in the late 1980s, tattoo removal involved the use of one or more methods that were often painful and scar-inducing.
 These methods included:

 - Dermabrasion.
-Skin is “sanded,” which removes the surface and middle layers of skin.
+Skin is “sanded” to remove the surface and middle layers of skin.

 - Cryosurgery.
-The area is frozen prior to removal.
+The area is frozen before removal.